Last Updated on

 - Within CPANEL can you use tools like caching and version control?

-How quickly your website loads is becoming an important consideration in building a business website.
+How quickly your website loads is becoming an important part of any digital marketing plan.
 Google have released updates prioritizing faster websites and websites that meet a certain speed threshold.

 Your website doesn’t have to be lightning fast to be successful, but it has to be fast enough and this means considering a few things: